-In 2007 the National Business Research Institute (NBRI) began conducting longitudinal research at a major international foods company.
-The first survey, conducted in 2007, identified one primary survey item that was driving the employees’ perceptions.
+The National Business Research Institute (NBRI) began conducting longitudinal research at a major international foods company.
+The first survey identified one primary survey item that was driving the employees’ perceptions.
 This was “I am aligned with top management’s strategy for the future.”
 This one item was found to drive 54% of the total survey items.
-In 2007, the normative score for this item placed it at the 65th percentile.
-This means that when compared to a normative database containing over three billion responses, 35% of respondents gave this item a higher score.
+The benchmarking score for this item placed it at the 65th percentile.
+This means that when compared to a benchmarking database containing over eleven billion responses, respondents gave this item a higher than average score.
 According to the SWOT (Strength, Weakness, Opportunity, Threat) analysis used by NBRI, a score at the 65th percentile is in the “opportunity” range.
 NBRI advised the foods company to quickly form cross-functional work teams in order to develop action plans, secure management approval, and implement the plans.
 They recommended that the action planning teams brainstorm to develop ideas for increasing performance on the primary root cause.
-NBRI informed the foods company that any plan that positively impacted employee alignment with top management’s strategy for the future would have an impact on 54% of all the survey items.
-This included items related to employee satisfaction, loyalty, commitment, productivity, and retention, among others.
+NBRI informed the foods company that any plan that positively impacted employee alignment with top management’s strategy for the future would have an impact on 54% of all of the survey items.
+This included items related to employee engagement, satisfaction, loyalty, commitment, productivity, and retention, among others.

 After the initial survey, this foods company began to address their primary root cause.
-Their normative score began to increase year over year on this item and in their 2011 survey this item was at the 77th percentile!
+Their benchmarking score began to increase year over year on this item and in their fourth survey this item was at the 77th percentile!
 In addition, in four years the company increased the number of items in the strengths category by 400%!

 All companies are dynamic, and they are continuously changing.
 Thus, it is important to regularly survey employees to keep your finger on the “pulse” of your company.
 NBRI has continued to conduct research at this foods company in order to identify the changing root causes of employee attitudes and perceptions.
-In 2008, “The amount of recognition I receive is appropriate” was identified as a root cause.
+In a subsequent survey, “The amount of recognition I receive is appropriate” was identified as a root cause.
 At that time, this item scored at the 63rd percentile.
 NBRI advised the company to take action to improve employee perceptions of the appropriateness of the amount of recognition they receive.
-The score on this item increased to the 69th percentile in 2009 and to the 70th percentile in 2010.
+The score on this item increased to the 69th percentile at the next survey and then to the 70th percentile.

-The 2009 survey identified, “I am comfortable in my relationships with my peers” as a root cause driving employee behavior.
-This item scored at the 60th percentile.
+“I am comfortable in my relationships with my peers” was another root cause driving employee behavior.
+This item initially scored at the 60th percentile.
 The foods company quickly addressed this issue and just one year later the score increased by 16 percentiles to the 76th percentile!
-“Upward communication is encouraged at this company” was also identified as a root cause, with a normative score at the 66th percentile.
+“Upward communication is encouraged at this company” was also identified as a root cause, with a benchmarking score at the 66th percentile.
 One year later this item had increased to the 73rd percentile.

 In their most recent survey, this foods company experienced positive trends in 76% of their survey items!
-One of the items, “I understand the long-term goals of the company” increased from a normative score at the 49th percentile in 2007 to the 73rd percentile in 2008 and to the 78th percentile in 2009, an increase of 29-percentile points.
-A remarkable increase of 39 percentiles occurred for the item “My ability to succeed at this company is not affected by my race, gender, or religion” which increased from the 49th to the 88th percentile in the three-year period.
+One of the items, “I understand the long-term goals of the company” increased from a benchmarking score at the 49th percentile to the 73rd percentile and then to the 78th percentile, an increase of 29-percentile points.
+A remarkable increase of 39 percentiles occurred for the item “My ability to succeed at this company is not affected by my race, gender, or religion” which increased from the 49th to the 88th percentile in a three-year period.

 By quickly and effectively addressing their root causes, the foods company also experienced a significant increase in the overall company score in their employee surveys.
-In 2007 the company was at the 56th percentile overall, only 6 percentiles above the national average.
-In 2009, the overall company score had risen to the 69th percentile, 19 percentiles above the national average!
+Initially the company was at the 56th percentile overall, only 6 percentiles above the national average.
+Two years later the overall company score had risen to the 69th percentile, 19 percentiles above the national average!